Golden Gate Park: Recent history

+JFK Promenade

 Following the COVID-19 pandemic, the Park became an epicenter of debate on which public city spaces should be made permanent car-free zones.
-In 2022, the Board of Supervisors voted 7–4 to keep the eastern section of John F. Kennedy Drive permanently car-free, a decision affirmed later that year by voters who defeated a ballot initiative which sought to revert the change.
+In 2022, the Board of Supervisors voted 7–4 to keep the eastern section of John F. Kennedy Drive permanently car-free, a decision affirmed later that year by voters through a ballot initiative 65%-35%.
 The section was subsequently renamed "JFK Promenade."
+Installations along the promenade have included a 25-ft tall dragon, a whale sculpture, murals, pianos, spaces for live music, a summer beer garden, games, benches and chairs, and a light show on the Conservatory of Flowers.